spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/sales/managing-main-merchant-orders.md

 ## Changing main merchant order states

 To change the state of the order items in a shipment:

-1. In the *List of Orders* table, click **View** next to the order with items you want to change the state of.
-This takes you to the *Merchant Order Overview* page.
+1. In the **List of Orders** table, next to the order with items you want to change the state of, click **View**.
+This takes you to the **Merchant Order Overview** page.
 2. Scroll down to the desired shipment.
 3. Select the checkbox next to the products you want to change the state of.
-4. In the *Trigger all matching states of order inside this shipment* section, click **the next available state**.
-See [Reference information: Changing main merchant order states](/docs/marketplace/user/back-office-user-guides/{{page.version}}/sales/managing-main-merchant-orders.html#reference-information-changing-main-merchant-order-states) for details on the available states.
+4. In the **Trigger all matching states of order inside this shipment** section, click **the next available state**.
+For details about the available states, see [Reference information: Changing main merchant order states](/docs/marketplace/user/back-office-user-guides/{{page.version}}/sales/managing-main-merchant-orders.html#reference-information-changing-main-merchant-order-states).
    The page refreshes to show the message about the successful state change.
-In the *Trigger all matching states of order inside this shipment* section of the modified shipment, you can see the updated state.
+In the **Trigger all matching states of order inside this shipment** section of the modified shipment, you can see the updated state.
 5. Repeat step 4 until you get the desired shipment state.

 ### Reference information: Changing main merchant order states